tammysensitive2312/IT4015_Introduction-to-Cryptography-And-Cyber-Security/README.md

 ### Sign document

 - Go to the application directory
-- Compile it - 'javac Sign.java'
+- Compile it - 'javac Sign.java' (for the first time run)
 - Make a signature on a document - 'java Sign filename'

 ### Verify a signature

-- Compile it - 'javac Verify.java'
+- Compile it - 'javac Verify.java' (for the first time run)
-- Make a signature on a document - 'java Verify filename'
+- Make a signature on a document - 'java Verify filename signature_filename'
+- Example 'D:\RSA-Digital-Signature\src> java Verify doc.txt signed20240421184922.txt'